gmac/schema-stitching-handbook/computed-fields/README.md

 }
 ```

-In this pattern, the `category` and `metadata` fields each specify _field-level selection sets_ that will only be collected from other services when the computed field is request.
-The results of these selection sets are built into an object key and sent off to the Metadata service to be resolved into its version of the `Product` type.
+In this pattern, the `category` and `metadata` fields each specify _field-level selection sets_ that will only be collected from other services when their respective fields are requested.
+The additional `computed` setting isolates these fields into a standalone schema that assures the fields are always requested directly by the gateway with their dependencies provided.
+Together, the results of these selection sets are built into an object key and sent off to the Metadata service to be resolved into its version of the `Product` type.

 _metadata schema:_